carronj/plancklens/README.md

 [![alt text](https://readthedocs.org/projects/plancklens/badge/?version=latest)](https://plancklens.readthedocs.io/en/latest)

-plancklens is is a python code for cosmology containing most of Planck 2018 CMB lensing pipeline, by Julien Carron ([see the publication here.](https://arxiv.org/abs/1807.06210))
+plancklens is is a python code for cosmology containing most of Planck 2018 CMB lensing pipeline, by Julien Carron on behalf of the *Planck* collaboration ([publication here.](https://arxiv.org/abs/1807.06210))
 Some numerical parts are written in Fortran.
 Portions of it (structure and code) have been directly adapted from pre-existing work by Duncan Hanson.

 ### Installation